AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 (Image credit: What Hi-Fi?)

-The AirPods Pro needed to be brought up to date.
-Since their arrival, the market has moved on significantly, with longer battery lives, customisable fits and ANC intensities, and dinkier designs.
+The original AirPods Pro needed to be brought up to date.
+Since their arrival five years ago, the market has moved on significantly, with longer battery lives, customisable fits and ANC intensities, and dinkier designs.

-Happily, Apple has done just that – and taken a big leap forward in the process.
-With fantastic sound, dramatically improved noise-cancelling and some clever (Apple-centric) features, the new AirPods Pro 2 (2022) are much admired here at What Hi-Fi?.
-Sure, we'd have liked to see the arrival of higher quality audio codecs but that doesn't detract from their all-round appeal.
+Happily, Apple did just that – and took a big leap forward in the process.
+With fantastic sound, dramatically improved noise-cancelling and some clever Apple-centric features, the latest AirPods Pro 2 are much admired here at What Hi-Fi?.
+Sure, we would have liked to see the arrival of higher-quality Bluetooth transmission in light of Apple Music's high-quality audio library, but that doesn't detract from their all-round appeal.

 MORE: